 Heavy drinking and binge drinking are also risk factors for alcohol addiction.
 Drinking regularly increases your tolerance to alcohol, but it doesn’t decrease your risk of getting alcohol poisoning.
 Alcohol dependence is a factor in 30 percent of deaths from alcohol poisoning, according to the CDC.

 Take the first step and start your recovery today.Get Help Now

 When people drink in moderation, their BAC doesn’t rise to an unsafe level, and they feel only mildly impaired.
 When a person drinks too quickly, the body’s metabolism can’t keep up.
-BAC rises and the brain begins to malfunction.
+BAC rises, the effects of alcohol amplify and the brain begins to malfunction.

 Exceeding daily guidelines for moderate drinking can cause health consequences.
 The Dietary Guidelines for Americans recommends that women should consume up to one alcoholic drink per day and that men consume up to two drinks per day.
 Some beers, liquors and wines are stronger than others.